The latest in an array of caped crusader spoofs, the gruesome comedy-drama Super is a decidedly mixed bag. Yet I can't quite get it out of my head.

 The Office's Rainn Wilson stars as a certified loser who, after his indifferent wife (Liv Tyler) leaves him for a sleazy strip club owner (Kevin Bacon), has a religious vision that tells him to seek revenge by becoming a superhero.
-So he stitches together a pitiful red outfit, calls himself "The Crimson Bolt", and fights petty crime – a bit too enthusiastically, it seems, as he likes to swing his pipe wrench down upon the easily-cracked heads of various perpetrators.
+So he stitches together a pitiful red outfit, calls himself "The Crimson Bolt", and fights petty crime – a bit too enthusiastically, as he furiously swings his pipe wrench down upon perpetrators' heads and cracks them open.

-The first half hour or so of Super is pretty disappointing, weighed down by lame jokes and awkward religious satire.
+The first half hour or so of Super is disappointing, bogged down by lame jokes and awkward religious satire.
 But it picks up considerably once Ellen Page joins the fray as the all-too-willing Robin to Wilson's self-righteous Batman.
-She gives a fearless, wild, nearly psychotic performance, completely necessary in scenes that require her to go big or go home.
-Whereas Wilson remains an unconvincing leading man, the tone of his performance wavering and uncertain (like the film itself), Page offers proof that she is a genuine movie star.
+She gives a fearless, wild, nearly psychotic performance, which is absolutely necessary for scenes that require an actor to go big or go home.
+Whereas Wilson remains an unconvincing leading man, the tone of his performance wavering and uncertain (like the film itself), Page acts like a genuine movie star.